pkp/pkp-docs/dev/plugin-guide/en/getting-started.md

 > View the [example plugin](https://github.com/pkp/tutorialExample) that will be built in this tutorial.
 {:.notice}

+> **New in 3.5:** If you want to extend the editorial backend UI with custom components, see [Extending Backend UI with Vue.js](./examples-backend-ui) for the recommended approach.
+{:.tip}

 This step-by-step tutorial will describe how to create a generic plugin called the "Tutorial Example Plugin".
 This plugin will be created for OJS, but the same steps can be followed to create a plugin for OMP or OPS.

 Create a directory for the plugin at `plugins/generic/tutorialExample` and create the following files in that directory.